mhoffrog/onedev-manual/pages/assign-build-failure-investigator.md

 ### Usage Scenario

-Create an issue and assign to committer automatically when build fails; Close the issue automatically when subsequent build succeeds again
+Auto-create an issue and assign to committer for investigation upon build failure; Auto-close the issue when subsequent build succeeds again

 ### How to Set Up